Trackage/traipse/README.md

 First, calculate without any groupings - we definitely don’t want this as there are three separate tracks within our data set identified by `id`.
-(No ordering is a applied other than the order the rows occur).
+(No ordering is applied other than the order the rows occur).

 ``` r
 library(traipse)